jackalope-code/future-tts/README.md

   * https://tts.readthedocs.io/en/latest/formatting_your_dataset.html
   * https://keithito.com/LJ-Speech-Dataset/

+WIP
 ## clip.py
-Breaks apart source .wav files using metadata from a custom BeautifulSoup web parser.
 Has a CLI interface.
+Breaks apart source .wav files using a .json file containing an array of Segment data.
+This is created from scrape.py from a custom BeautifulSoup web parser.

+WIP
 ## scrape.py
 Custom BeautifulSoup transcript parsing for this project.
 Not yet standardized for other custom TTS implementations.